 This means that if money from the trust is used for food or shelter costs on a regular basis or distributed directly to the beneficiary, such payments will count as income to the beneficiary.
 This can affect eligibility for government benefits like Medicaid and SSI.
 One of the trustee’s most important jobs is to use discretion in making distributions from the trust so as not to jeopardize the beneficiary’s eligibility for these government benefits.

-If the beneficiary receives SSI, here are some basic expenses that should not be paid through a special needs trust without consultation with a special needs attorney.
+If the beneficiary receives SSI, here are some basic expenses that should not be paid through a special needs trust without consultation with a special needs planning attorney.

 Cash given directly to the beneficiary for any purpose